LIME’S

 Decarbonizing our e-scooters and e-bikes

-Producing our vehicles and their parts make up our largest carbon footprint – in fact, they made up 61% of our total 2023 emissions.
+Producing our vehicles and their parts make up our largest carbon footprint – in fact, they made up 61% of our total 2024 emissions.
 This makes it all the more important that our vehicle production is as green as possible and that they last as long as possible on the streets.
-Of our vehicles and parts, 42% are major custom aluminum parts, ripe for decarbonization.
+Of our vehicles and parts, approximately 40% are major custom aluminum parts, ripe for decarbonization.
 In addition to strategies to extend their lifetime, we’ve zeroed in on utilizing:

 • Recycled & non-virgin aluminum